EuroComment in 2023

 The European Council is the heart of the European Union's system of government.
 Operating as it does through 27 member state governments as well as through the Commission and other EU institutions and agencies, the EU does not have a single executive.
 Composed of the leaders of the 27 member state governments and the president of the Commission, the European Council brings the principal actors together in one institution.

-The scope of the EUROPEAN COUNCIL STUDIES will be enlarged and a new EU Priorities Group will be added to our meeting programme.
+The scope of the EUROPEAN COUNCIL STUDIES has been enlarged and a new EU Priorities Group has been added to our meeting programme.

-Essays in contemporary history rather than journalism, the character of the European Council Studies will be maintained.
-The scope of the series will nevertheless be enlarged.
+Essays in contemporary history rather than journalism, the character of the European Council Studies has been maintained.
+The scope of the series has nevertheless been enlarged.
 As the hub of EU government, the European Council demands the engagement of Europe’s leaders on a continuous basis.
 It is in other words a process as well as a series of discrete events.

 The Monthly Commentary on the EU Leaders' Agenda